-Working together is critical to ensuring the sustainability of our planet.
+MAJOR ENHANCEMENTS IN THE SFI FOREST MANAGEMENT STANDARD ADDRESS KEY SUSTAINABILITY CHALLENGES sustainability of our planet.
 People and organizations are seeking solutions that go beyond limiting negative impacts to make positive contributions to the long-term health of the planet.
 Sustainable forests, and products sourced from those forests, are a great tool to move towards shared sustainability goals such as climate action, reduced waste, clean water, and economic development.